joacorapela/svGPFA/doc/sphinx/source/params.rst

 * ``d0_scale`` float value giving the scale of the distribution of the offset vector **d** (e.g., 1.0).

 * ``d0_random_seed`` optional integer value giving the value of the random seed to be set prior to generating the random transition matrix **d**.
 This value can be specified for replicability.
-If not given, the random seed is not changed prior to genereating **d**.
+If not given, the random seed is not changed prior to generating **d**.

     .. code-block:: python
        :caption: adding **embedding_params0** in the random format to **params_spec**